notverymoe/ttrpg-oasis/CORE-2.md

 Examples: Knowing how to fix a gun, knowing how to create certain chemicals, determining how technology works

 ### 1.1.4 Moxie

 Moxie determine a character's ability understand and react to react when caught off-guard or to unpredictable events.

 Examples: Avoiding a car crash, reacting to someone pulling a gun, predicting someone's intentions, avoiding/deflecting melee attacks

+## 1.2 Skills

+Skills have a score that determines the target number to roll against when making checks.
+They are meant to represent your overall expertise in an area, whilst qualities colour your ability to apply that skill.

+A high poise low craft chemist might be great at manufacturer, but not be able to do anything without a recipe.
+Whereas a high craft low poise chemist might be able to design novel formulations, but when it comes to manufacture their hands are so shaky that it's dangerous.

+For skills and their descriptions see the [Skills](SKILLS.md) booklet.

+## 1.3 Quirks

+Quirks are specific abilities that allow a character to interact uniquely with the world or gain an advantage in certain situations, but, sometimes they instead impair a character either partially or wholly.

+Examples: shooting multiple targets when you would normally only be able to shoot one, getting a bonus on craft checks with certain skills, behing better at athletics at the cost of struggling to drive, missing an eye reducing your aim accuracy.